La Manga Club: Real Golf La Manga Club

 La Manga Club has three 18-hole golf courses, North, South and West Courses.
 In 2017 the golf club was named Real Golf La Manga Club by The Royal Household of Spain.
-It has hosted bot the Open de España (Men's Spanish Open), Open de España Femenino (Women's Spanish Open), the Spanish International Amateur Championship (Copa S.M. el Rey) and the Spanish Senior Open for men.
+It has hosted bot the Men's Spanish Open, Women's Spanish Open, the Spanish International Amateur Championship (Copa S.M. el Rey) and the Spanish Senior Open for men.

 La Manga Club Football Stadium

 The La Manga Club Football Stadium is a resort stadium that was used to friendly matches and as a resting and training place for the Spain national football team.

 Incidents

 In 2015, the body of British diver Neil Anthony Fears was discovered near a popular diving attraction in the resort, after he lost contact with three other divers during a dive.